UBC-MDS/image_manipulator/README.md

 **rotate_90**: Rotate a 2D image represented as a list of lists by 90 degrees clockwise.

-**add_frame**: Embellishes an image with a frame, specified by the image path.
-The `framewidth` adjusts the frame's width.
+**add_frame**: Adds a frame to an image loaded from a specified path and returns a modified image as a numpy.ndarray.

 **slice_image**: Slices a 2D list representing an image into a specified number of horizontal and vertical slices.